How Long Does It Take To Knock Out A Person Using Chloroform?

 Chloroform Effects: What Does Chloroform Do?

 The effect of chloroform on humans increases proportionally with its dosage.
 In small doses, chloroform can cause you to feel lethargic and disoriented, but with increasing dosage, you can quickly lose consciousness and feel no pain or sensation.
-In higher doses, it can lead to tense breathing, complete muscle relaxation and paralysis of the chest muscles, which can often be fatal.
+In higher doses, it can lead to labored breathing, complete muscle relaxation and paralysis of the chest muscles, which can often be fatal.

 The effects of chloroform on the human body largely depend on its dosage and method of administration.